 Post contains affiliate links.
 For more information please see disclosure.

-3. Project Mc2 Spa Kit: Based on a Netflix original series, Project Mc2 kits explore many engineering concepts.
-Do you know who comes up the latest lip gloss shade or blush?
-Chemical Engineers!
-With the Project Mc2 Create Your Own Lip Balm Lab Kit, girls can explore chemical engineering by making their own lip gloss.
-Or learn about circuits with Project Mc2 Circuit Beats by making a light up picture frame.
-I love how these projects are geared towards girls’ natural abilities to be creative!
+Based on a Netflix original series, Project Mc2 kits explore many engineering concepts.
+Do you know who comes creates the latest lip gloss?
+Who decides how to make the next must have shade of blush?
+Chemical Engineers do!
+With the Project Mc2 Create Your Own Lip Balm Lab Kit, girls explore chemical engineering by making their very own lip gloss.
+Through making a light up picture frame, they will explore the world of circuits with the Project Mc2 Circuit Beats kit.
+I love how these three projects are geared towards girls’ natural creative abilities!

-I truly believe early exposure to engineering concepts reduces intimidation to these same subjects later in life.
-Each one of these toys allows girls to explore different engineering concepts, just like when I learned about chemical reactions with my Easy-Bake Oven.
-Which one of these super fun toys is your favorite?
+I truly believe early exposure to engineering concepts reduces intimidation to the sciences later in life for all kids, but especially girls.
+Each one of these toys allows girls to explore engineering and science concepts in fun and hands-on ways.
+Which one of these toys are most interesting to you?